 The Outside-County bundle charge is the sum of the number of bundles for each bundle level and container level in the mailing subject to the Outside-County bundle prices (see 1.1.3), multiplied by the applicable bundle prices.
 The Outside-County container charge is the sum of the number of containers for each container type, container level, and entry level in the mailing subject to the Outside-County container prices (see 1.1.4), multiplied by the applicable container prices.
 Mailers must document the number of bundles and containers required for the prices claimed.
-If the documentation shows more bundles and container charges by preparing fewer bundles and containers than standards require.
+If the documentation shows more bundles and container are required than are presented for mailing, the mailer must pay the charges according to the documentation.
+Mailers cannot reduce the bundle and container charges by preparing fewer bundles and containers than standards require.
 Mailers who prepare Periodicals publications as a combined mailing by merging copies or bundles of copies under 27.0 may pay the Outside-County bundle and container charges in one of the following ways:

-- a.
-On one publisher's Form 3541. - b.
+a.
+On one publisher's Form 3541.

+- b.
 On one consolidated Form 3541.
 Under this option, the consolidator must complete the appropriate sections of the form and pay the charges from the consolidator's own advance deposit account. - c.
 Apportioned on each publisher's Form 3541.
 The following standards apply: - 1.
 The qualification report must be submitted electronically via Mail.dat.
 See 708.1.0 for additional documentation requirements. - 2.
 The total charges on all Form 3541s in a combined mailing must equal the total charges for all bundles and containers subject to the Outside-County container prices presented for mailing. - 3.
 Apportion the bundle charge for each title or edition by determining how many of each type of bundle that title or edition is in.
 Next calculate the percentage of copies in each of those bundles and convert to four decimal places, rounding if necessary (for example, convert 20.221% to 0.2022).
 Add the decimal values for each type of bundle in the mailing and multiply the total by the applicable bundle price in 1.1.3.
 Add the bundle charges to determine the total for each title or edition. - 4.
 Apportion the container charge for each title or edition by determining how many of each type of container that title or edition is in.
 Next calculate the percentage of copies in each of those containers and convert to four decimal places, rounding if necessary (for example, convert 20.221% to 0.2022).
 Add the decimal values for each type of container in the mailing and multiply the total by the applicable container price in 1.1.4.
 Add the container charges to determine the total for each title or edition.